kunmifab/HngTask2/README.md

-This is the secong stage of HNG internship.
+This is the second stage of HNG internship.

 I was asked to create a POST API endpoint that takes a sample JSON and perfoms a simple arithemetic operation on x and y.
 Then a response should be generated.